hyperledger/aries-rfcs/concepts/0441-present-proof-best-practices/README.md

 The absence of any non-revocation interval applicable to a requested item signifies that the verifier has no interest in its credential's non-revocation status.

+A revocable or non-revocable credential may satisfy a presentation request with or without a non-revocation interval.
+The presence of a non-revocation interval conveys that if the prover presents a revocable credential, the presentation must include proof of non-revocation.
+Its presence does not convey any restriction on the revocability of the credential to present: in many cases the verifier cannot know whether a prover's credential is revocable or not.

 #### Non-Revocation Interval Applicability to Requested Items

 A **requested item** in a presentation request is an attribute or a predicate, proof of which the verifier requests presentation.
 A non-revocation interval within a presentation request is **specifically applicable**, **generally applicable**, or **inapplicable** to a requested item.